Kamal v2 is awesome

 Kamal v2 dropped Traefik for Kamal Proxy, which is an in-house made proxy that completely orchestrates the proxy between apps, even dealing with 0 downtime deployments, which is not a requirement for me on this website, but it's always nice to have.

-Everything feels like a perfect fit; the user-facing complexity is minimal, and with two config files, I had my app up and running, with two commands: kamal setup and kamal deploy
+Everything feels like a perfect fit; the user-facing complexity is minimal, and with two config files, I had my app up and running, with two commands: kamal setup

 This website source code is available here with all Kamal configurations and more.
 The current stack is much more simplified than my previous post too.
 It's just a very small Flask app, rendering HTML directly from Markdown, running on gunicorn, with a Caddy reverse proxy in front of it, serving the static files, which is overkill for this site, but why not.
 Caddy is simple enough, then finally Kamal proxy in front dealing with auto-renewing Let's Encrypt certificates.